Purchase Tettnanger Hops

 Tettnanger hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Tettnanger Hops
+Origin and Geneology of the Tettnanger Hop

 Tettnanger is a landrace variety bred in Germany.
 It is genetically similar to Saaz.